fairmutex/FTable/README.md

 Warning: This is not production ready, published only to get feedback and ideas
-Some features need further optimisations.

 TODO:
+Dev Friendly API
+Documentation on how to use.
+Further optimisations
 Provide backend to frontend preconfiguration
-Provide some other sample backend systems node or php
+Provide some other sample backend systems node/php
 * Remove dependencies on Bootstrap/FontAwesome by introducing default preprocessor stylings and responsiveness

 Proof of Concept Application and Backend system